Natural genetic variation

 Professor Dominic Kwiatkowski

-Dominic leads the Parasites and Microbes Programme at the Sanger Institute, which combines the talents and technologies of the Malaria Programme and the Infection Genomics Programme.
+Dominic is a leader within the Parasites and Microbes Programme at the Sanger Institute, which combines the talents and technologies of the Malaria Programme and the Infection Genomics Programme.
 His own research focuses on using genomics to probe the ongoing evolutionary arms race between parasites, mosquitoes and human populations that are afflicted by malaria, and on translating this knowledge into new strategies for combatting drug and insecticide resistance.

 MRC Centre for Genomics and Global Health (CGGH)

 CGGH is accelerating the translation of large-scale genomic data into meaningful information and effective tools to combat infectious diseases that are ...

 Ag1000G is a global collaboration using whole genome deep sequencing to provide a high-resolution view of genetic variation in natural populations ...